prdoyle/bosk/docs/USERS.md

 	"/planets/-planet-/cities/-city-"));
 ```

-Parameter values can either be supplied by position or by value.
+Parameter values can either be supplied by position or by name.
 To supply parameters by position, use `Reference.boundTo`:

 ``` java